ConvoyPanel/documentation/docs/guide/deployment/index.md

 ...
 DB_DATABASE=convoy
 DB_USERNAME=convoy_user
-DB_PASSWORD="Use special characters by wrapping the password with quotation marks :)"
+DB_PASSWORD='Use special characters by wrapping the password with quotation marks :)'
 DB_ROOT_PASSWORD=this_is_alphanumeric_6_9
 ```